CKezo/440-Final-Project/README.txt

-The CNN_LSTM_Hybrid_Model.ipynb was our first attempt at creating a model that could hit the baselines presented by the competition organizers.
+The CNN_LSTM_Hybrid_Model.ipynb was our attempt at creating a model that could hit the baselines presented by the competition organizers.
 Unfortunately, this model fell short on the majority of labels but the file will demonstrate quite a few of the changes made in order to improve our predictions.
 Further discussion in official write up.

 In order to run the CNN_LSTM_Hybrid_Model.ipynb, please follow the instructions below to set up and activate the environment with all the necessary packages.